The Hard Way (Steve Earle album)

 The Hard Way is the fourth studio album by Steve Earle, released in 1990.
 Earle is backed by the Dukes.
 The album is dedicated to Emilio Lorenzo Ensenat (1930–90).

 The album peaked at No. 100 on the Billboard 200.
 It peaked at No. 22 on the UK Albums Chart.

 Production

 The album was produced by Joe Hardy and Earle.
-It was recorded at Sound Emporium, in Nashville, and at Ardent Recording, in Memphis.
+It was recorded at Sound Emporium Studios, in Nashville, and at Ardent Studios, in Memphis.